 Step 3 – Maintain the Areas

-- Soften at least two of the butters (up to 4 oz) in a container then whip them together.
+- Soften at least two of the kinds of butter (up to 4 oz) in a container then whip them together.

-- Add in 1 tablespoon of almond oil, grapeseed oil and avocado oil.
+- Add 1 tablespoon of almond oil, grapeseed oil, and avocado oil.
 Whip again.

-- Add in 2 teaspoons of tamanu oil, watermelon oil & vitamin E oil.
+- Add 2 teaspoons of tamanu oil, watermelon oil & vitamin E oil.
 Whip some more.

-- Add 5 drops of tea tree essential oil & ylang ylang essential oil.
-Whip or whish for up to 5 minutes or until it’s soft, creamy and well blended.
+- Add 5 drops of tea tree essential oil & ylang-ylang essential oil.
+Whip for up to 5 minutes or until it’s soft, creamy and well blended.

 - Pour into the amber jar and keep sealed.

 If you try all of above over a period of 6 – 8 weeks and the problems still persist, it could be due to something else and you should consider seeing a dermatologist just in case.